See What an Attacker

 How Hound Compares

-Most teams choose between expensive pentests, noisy scanners, or broader security platforms.
+Most teams choose between traditional pentests, noisy scanners, or other security agents.
 Hound is a different approach.

 Traditional Pentests